Dai Yoshihara

-Daijiro Yoshihara (吉原 大二郎, Yoshihara Daijiro) (born December 24, 1978), more commonly known as Dai Yoshihara, is a Japanese professional driver with experience in Drifting, Road Racing, Time Attack, and Hill Climb.
+Daijiro Yoshihara (吉原 大二郎, Yoshihara Daijiro) (born December 24, 1978) is a Japanese professional driver with experience in Drifting, Road Racing, Time Attack, and Hill Climb.

 Background

 Before entering professional driving, Yoshihara enjoyed drifting but saw no real economic opportunity in the sport.
 Yoshihara instead worked at various companies including a car dealership, a telephone company, and a trucking service.
 However, in 2003, Yoshihara was offered a chance to compete in the 2003 D1 Grand Prix in its inaugural season in the United States, and accepted the offer, although he had never been prior or even competed in a drift competition.
 Yoshihara entered the D1 driving for Pacific Rim Motorsport in a Nissan Silvia (S13).
 Yoshihara was a rookie with no competition experience but qualified and finished in the top half out of 32 competitors.
-Yoshihara then competed in the Drift Showoff in Irwindale, California, and took a podium spot to finish 2nd overall.
+Yoshihara then competed in the Drift Showoff in Irwindale, California, and took a podium spot to finish second overall.

 Yoshihara ended his maiden season of 2003 with multiple wins.
 As a result, he was entered into the 2004 Formula Drift Championship Series the following season.
-Yoshihara finished in the top 8 at two rounds and placed 2nd at two of the rounds placing him 2nd overall in the championship run.
+Yoshihara finished in the top-eght at two rounds and placed second at two of the rounds, placing him second overall in the championship run.
 Yoshihara earned the accolade of being the driver with the fastest entry speed every time he raced in the 2004 Formula Drift season.

-In 2005 and 2006 Yoshihara earned even more success in the Formula Drift series with multiple podium finishes, and in 2007 finished 3rd overall.
+In 2005 and 2006, Yoshihara earned even more success in the Formula Drift series with multiple podium finishes, and in 2007 finished third overall.

 In 2008, Yoshihara entered with a factory-backed Pontiac GTO for RMR Racing, along with teammate Rhys Millen.
-Yoshihara ended the 2008 season with a podium finish and placed 2nd overall during the Red Bull Drifting World Championship.
-Throughout the 2008 season, Yoshihara took podium twice and eventually finished 4th overall in the Formula D series.
+Yoshihara ended the 2008 season with a podium finish and placed second overall during the Red Bull Drifting World Championship.
+Throughout the 2008 season, Yoshihara took podium twice and eventually finished fourth overall in the Formula D series.